merlinmann/wisdom/wisdom.md

 - Related: for any idea that strikes you as irrelevant or dumb or wrong or antithetical to your own experiences and sensibilities, please consider that it may not be, as we say, *for* you.
 The reader is encouraged to ignore or reject any ideas that they find undesirable.
 - But, do bear in mind that often it's the idea that finds *you* undesirable.
 The better ideas usually have pretty high standards.
 - These are ideas that I have believed to be true for myself at the time of composition.
 They are not immutable truths about The Universe, and I am open to changing my mind about any of them at any time.
-- Ideas appended with a “thanks" are wisdoms that I gratefully learned from that given person—often many years ago.
+- Ideas appended with a “thanks" are wisdoms that I gratefully learned from that credited person—often many years ago.
 They are not “submissions.”
 Because, alas, I am not *Reader’s Digest*.
 - If you believe that it is possible to grow without change, you are probably neither growing nor changing.
 - Bulleted lists are a useful way to collect items that are either unrelated or may not benefit from being puffed into actual fancy prose. <!-- HELLO Also, embedded comments are good for saying hello to curious geeks.
 Hello.
 Welcome! -->
 - None of the ideas should be interpreted as actual advice of any kind or for any purpose, and, thus, the Project is provided *as-is*.